 Cost of revenue consists of (i) the cost of employing a targeted sales force calling on physicians and hospital pharmacies involved in the treatment of PAH, as well as key stakeholders involved in the distribution and reimbursement of Treprostinil Injection and (ii) a portion of the amortization of the intangible asset associated with the Promotion Agreement.
-Previously, cost of revenue also included amortization of license fees owed to UNC upon our receipt of licensing revenues.
 We amortize the Promotion Agreement in a manner consistent with our recognition of the related revenue.